uber/cadence/CONTRIBUTING.md

 * If you use `cassandra.yml` then run `make install-schema` to install Casandra schemas
 * If you use `cassandra-esv7-kafka.yml` then run `make install-schema && make install-schema-es-v7` to install Casandra & ElasticSearch schemas
-* If you use `cassandra-opensearch-kafka.yml` then run `make install-schema && make install-schema-opensearch` to install Casandra & ElasticSearch schemas
+* If you use `cassandra-opensearch-kafka.yml` then run `make install-schema && make install-schema-es-opensearch` to install Casandra & ElasticSearch schemas
 * If you use `mysql.yml` then run `install-schema-mysql` to install MySQL schemas
 * If you use `postgres.yml` then run `install-schema-postgres` to install Postgres schemas
 * `mysql-esv7-kafka.yml` can be used for single MySQL + ElasticSearch or multiple MySQL + ElasticSearch mode